raphael-ritz/eudat.accounting.client/README.rst

   usage: addRecord [-h] [--version] [-b BASE_URL] [-u USER] [-p PASSWORD]
                    [-d DOMAIN] [-k KEY] [-t TYPE] [-n NUMBER] [-m MEASURE_TIME] [-c COMMENT] [-v]
-                   account value unit
+                   account value [unit]

   positional arguments:
     account               account to be used.
 Typically the (P)ID of the resource to be accounted
     value                 The value to be recorded
-    unit                  The unit of measurement for the value provided
+    unit                  The unit of measurement for the value provided.
+                          Default: "Byte"

   optional arguments:
     -h, --help            show this help message and exit